 will need to get to the flowers to pollinate," says Rebecca Krans.

-If bugs are blitzing your crops and you need more ammunition, experts who study insects recommend protecting pollinators and beneficial insects by using low-impact pesticides such as insecticidal soaps, horticultural oils and biopesticides.
+If bugs are blitzing your crops and you need more ammunition, use low-impact pesticides such as insecticidal soaps, horticultural oils and biopesticides.

 To identify bugs, check out this excellent

 pest identification guide from the West Virginia University Extension.